 Outflow demographics and physical properties at z ~ 1 – 3

 Exploiting our full KMOS3D and SINS/zC-SINF surveys of near-IR IFU spectroscopy of z~1–3 galaxies, we obtained the most complete census to date of galactic-scale ionized gas outflows at the peak epoch of cosmic star formation and AGN activity.
-The sample of ~600 primarily mass-selected galaxies spans wide ranges in stellar mass and star formation rate; the selection by mass, rather than by properties biased towards star formation (SF) or AGN activity, makes it ideally suited for a population-averaged characterization of winds as relevant to galaxy evolution.
+The sample of ~600 primarily mass-selected galaxies spans wide ranges in stellar mass and star formation rate; the selection by mass, rather than by properties biased toward star formation (SF) or AGN activity, makes it ideally suited for a population-averaged characterization of winds as relevant to galaxy evolution.
 Compared to slit spectra, the IFU data greatly facilitates the separation between the broad outflow component in Ha+[NII]+[SII] and the narrower component from star formation.
 Our studies show how outflows driven by SF and by AGN are spatially, spectrally, and demographically distinct.
-SF-driven winds, launched near bright star-forming clumps across disks, have typical speeds ~450 km/s below the hosts’ escape velocity except at log(MÛ/M) 10.3; the prevalence of these winds depends on SF properties, not mass.
-AGN-driven winds originate from the nuclear regions, are ubiquitous in log(MÛ/M) 10.7 galaxies hosting a massive bulge but rare at lower masses, irrespective of SF activity; with velocities of ~1500 km/s, they can escape the galaxies.
-The high S/N spectra constrain for the first time the density in high-z SF-driven winds from the broad [SII] doublet ratio, yielding ne ~ 400 cm–3; for AGN-driven winds, a higher ne~1000 cm–3 is inferred.
+SF-driven winds, launched near bright star-forming clumps across disks, have typical speeds of ~450 km/s below the hosts’ escape velocity except at log(MÛ/M) 10.3; the prevalence of these winds depends on SF properties, not mass.
+AGN-driven winds originate from the nuclear regions, are ubiquitous in log(MÛ/M) 10.7 galaxies hosting a massive bulge but rare at lower masses, irrespective of SF activity; with velocities of ~1,500 km/s, they can escape the galaxies.
+The high S/N spectra constrain for the first time the density in high-z SF-driven winds from the broad [SII] doublet ratio, yielding ne ~ 400 cm–3; for AGN-driven winds, a higher ne~1,000 cm–3 is inferred.
 These densities are a factor of several higher than previously assumed values, and lead to correspondingly more modest mass outflow rates ~0.1–0.4´SFRs in warm ionized gas.
-The tension with theoretical work, requiring mass outflow rates SFRs to reproduce the observed galaxy mass–metallicity and galaxy mass – halo mass relationships at log(MÛ/M)<10.7, could be alleviated if substantial mass, momentum, and energy are ejected in hotter and/or colder phases than the ~104 K ionized gas probed by our data.
-The fast, high duty cycle AGN-driven winds at high masses carry significant energy (~1% that of the AGN), which may contribute to heat halo gas and help prevent further gas infall.
-Our results are consistent with recent EAGLE and Illustris/TNG numerical simulations, which suggest that such a mechanism, acting also at the modest luminosities and Eddington ratios of the majority of the KMOS3D and SINS/zC-SINF AGN, may be more effective at widespread and long-term quenching than ejective “QSO mode” feedback in rare, high luminosity, high Eddington ratio AGN.
+The tension with theoretical work, requiring mass outflow rates SFRs to reproduce the observed galaxy mass – metallicity and galaxy mass – halo mass relationships at log(MÛ/M)<10.7, could be alleviated if substantial mass, momentum, and energy are ejected in hotter and/or colder phases than the ~104 K ionized gas probed by our data.
+The fast, high-duty cycle AGN-driven winds at high masses carry significant energy (~1% that of the AGN), which may contribute to heat halo gas and help prevent further gas infall.
+Our results are consistent with recent EAGLE and Illustris/TNG numerical simulations, which suggest that such a mechanism, acting also at the modest luminosities and Eddington ratios of the majority of the KMOS3D and SINS/zC-SINF AGN, may be more effective at widespread and long-term quenching than ejective “QSO mode” feedback in rare, high-luminosity, high-Eddington ratio AGN.